gsdenys/amqp-client/README.md

 * Decode all AMQP packets
 * Several other fixes
 * Examples on how to use this library.
-* Removed bitopers.lua as I do not need it and it was not working, if someone else wants to provide a better solution for compatibility with Lua 5.1 please do not hesitate to pull request.
+* Removed not working bitopers.lua, also not needed for my use case.

 ## Requirements